My body is my best friend. My body is my ally, co-conspirator, lover, protector, solace, foundation, and my home while I’m here.

 My body doesn’t like to be forced.
 Ever.
 My body despises feeling obligated to anyone other than me.
 But when it feels safe and relaxed, it can be generous beyond measure.

 My body is a hypersensitive conduit.
 It feels everything.
 Sometimes just taking it out into public spaces means I’ll have to rest it for a week or more so it can have time to digest the intensity other humans emanate.
 Sometimes places with too many options, foods, or electronics make my body really tired.
 Sometimes my body refuses to even go to those places.
 Sometimes when I get home from those places my body is confused and gives out the signal for starving so I eat everything in the kitchen before I am physically full enough to slow down and realize it wasn’t starving for food.

 My body loves riding around in my car with music playing loud.
 Ironically, it feels safe when I drive fast.
 Flying through the air like that makes us feel inseparable, untouchable, exalted even.
 See also: Rollercoasters and dancing.

 My body is sweet enough to occasionally tolerate what my mind wants.
 Sometimes my mind craves the experience of a French cheese plate and four glasses of wine with friends.
 Sometimes my mind wants a pizza or a milkshake in bed.
 Sometimes it wants to do anything but eat food, and instead, wants to use substances that keep me up all night.
 My mind still loves to smoke on occasion.
-Pot preferably.
-Cigarettes occasionally.
-The visible breath, the tactile, the preparation, inhale, exhale, talking talking talking.
+Preferably pot.
+Occasionally cigarettes.
+The tactile, visible breath, the preparation; inhale, exhale, talking talking talking.
 My body is good enough to digest those things for me.
 It requires a lot of extra care on my part.